ePages-de/epages-devportal/_posts/2019/2019-12-03-how-to-filter-unwanted-logs-from-heroku-papertrail.md

 ---

 Some days ago we wanted to add [Papertrail](https://elements.heroku.com/addons/papertrail){:target="_blank"} to one of our [Heroku](https://www.heroku.com/){:target="_blank"}-hosted projects and discovered a problem: _Heroku router was logging some critical information_.
-On this blog post I'm going to explain you how to filter unwanted logs from Heroku Papertrail Addon.
+In this blog post I'm going to explain you how to filter unwanted logs from the Heroku Papertrail add-on.

-### The problem
+### The challenge

-When a Beyond Shop merchant is installing an app, a `GET` request is triggered to the app Callback URL with the information that the developer needs in order to identify the merchant.
+When a merchant installs an app, a `GET` request is triggered to the app's Callback URL with the information that the developer needs to identify the merchant.
 This information (like the `api_url`, the `code` or the `signature`) is sent as query parameters.
 The request looks like this: